fogus/spiel/pyramidenspiel/logistics/README.markdown

 ![tree]()

 A Tree is handled differently than other pyramidal structures.
-First, if such a structure is created on an existing stack then it is separated and placed on the same card next to the existing stack.
+First, if such a structure is created on an existing stack then it's separated and placed on the same card next to the existing stack.
+When a Tree is on a card then it and all of the pyramids on it the same card are safe from capture (with an exception, described next).

+Also, when a player sows the pyramids on a card containing a Tree then the Tree is sown as a single piece.
+That is, all of the pyramids on a card are sown in the regular order and the Tree is sown last in whole.
+Trees can capture if they land on an empty card opposing an opponent's pyramids and will allow a player to sow again if sown into the Vault.

 ### Unstoppable captures